 In his Wimbledon first-round match against Tom Gullikson, McEnroe's serve was called out.

 McEnroe clearly didn't think this was the right decision.
 He was furious at the umpire and was seen shouting: "You cannot be serious!"

 He went on to win the tournament though, so it wasn't all bad.

-At the Mexican Grand Prix this year, Sebastian Vettel was heard being extremely rude and using swear words to race director Charlie Whiting over his team radio.
+At the Mexican Grand Prix in 2016, he was heard being extremely rude and using swear words to race director Charlie Whiting over his team radio.